 Don’t be another statistic!
 If you aren’t already taking a grub control from us, you should consider it now, especially if you have a massive invasion.
 All spring treatments up to the 2nd week in June are guaranteed!
 However, if you still want to be protected we can tell you that this product is extremely effective and will still provide great results after the 2nd week in June for at least another few weeks.

 European Crane Fly

 Please read the article on our website regarding this new invasive species.
-It is of concern in that when it is controlled will be of issue regarding the number of treatments your lawn will need to protect against it.
+It is of concern that when it is controlled will be of issue regarding the number of treatments your lawn will need to protect against it.
 We are currently told that we may still be able to control it with the same Grub Control treatment that we apply in the spring.
 If that is the case, then all the more reason you should have a preventive treatment to keep your turf grass protected!
 As we receive more information regarding this insect, we will keep you updated.

-We have now received plenty of rain for the third year in a row this time of season.
+We have now received plenty of rain for the third year in a row this time of the season.
 When we receive excessive rain, lack of sunlight, heat and humidity fungus blooms and tends to spread.
 Compare it to getting a cold.
 Your lawn has become sick and weak because of the invader.
 The best defense is to keep your mower blades sharp, mow consistently at 2.5 – 3″ and not remove more than 1/3 of the leaf blade per cut.
 This simple mowing technique can do wonders for your lawn over time if you are consistent with it.